 Trust us when we say that Las Vegas hotels are way more than just somewhere to lay your head after a night on the slots.
 9 times out of 10, your hotel is gonna be where ALL the action happens - from chilled pool days to Michelin-star dinners and dance-filled nights.
 Get a load of these showstoppers:

-• Excalibur - plonked right along the Strip with four outdoor pools to dunk into, a 24-hour food court kitted out with faves like Krispy Kreme, Starbucks and Pizza Hut, and an on-site spa for when you're craving a cheeky pamper
+• Excalibur - Medieval-themed, budget-friendly and bang on the Strip with four outdoor pools, a 24-hour food court (Krispy Kreme, Starbucks, Pizza Hut) and an on-site spa.
+Proper good value for a group.

 Las Vegas holidays 2026 travel guide